-Car parking is limited within the village.
-Members are required to make provision for their own car parking requirements on their lot.
-It isn't possible to drive on certain lots within both stage 1 and stage 2.
-The owners of these lots will be allocated 1 car space.
+Car parking is limited within the village and we plan for only one car per lot.
 It may be possible to rent an additional car space if required.
 Kerbside parking is not allowed.

 Land and housing options

 Q: Are there any lots or houses available now?